 Small Spill Prevention Training

 Many of the materials you work with may be classified as hazardous.
 They may be dangerous and even deadly.
 That’s why all spills, no matter how small, must be taken seriously.
+Our Small Spill Prevention class teaches your employees how to deal with a chemical spill and to know their limitations.

 What is a hazardous material?
 It’s a material that may endanger your life or health, the life or health of others or cause damage to your facility or the environment.
 Examples include chlorine, methane, acids and other chemicals and gases you work with or may come in contact with, at work or in your home.